K-Factor formula for fire sprinklers and water mist

 Metric and Imperial K-factor and conversion

-Often K-factors are given as an imperial value in gpm/psi½.
-This value cannot be entered into FHC without first converting to its metric equivalent L/min/bar½.
-To convert gpm/psi½ to L/min/bar½ we need to multiply by 14.275 to ascertain an approximate value.
+Often, K-factors are given as an imperial value in gpm/psi½.
+This value cannot be entered into Canute FHC without first converting to its metric equivalent L/min/bar½.
+To convert gpm/psi½ to L/min/bar½, we need to multiply by 14.275 to ascertain an approximate value.

-The table below shows the conversion of some typical imperil sprinkler head k-factor conventions to the metric equivalent.
+The table below shows the conversion of some typical imperial sprinkler head k-factor conventions to the metric equivalent.

 K-factor gpm/psi½ k-factor L/min/bar½